mnott/texdown/README.md

     you are not even saying which project or which configuration file to use.
-So what **TeXDown** will do is to assume that the configuration file lives in the same directory that your Dissertation.scriv is in, and is named Dissertation.cfg.
+So what **TeXDown** will do is to assume that the configuration file lives in the same directory that your Dissertation.scriv is in, and is named Dissertation.ini.
 It will also assume that you expect to have a scope \[Dissertation\] within that file, and within that section, you have a project definition like p=something.